 The second line, yin, shows a woman who tends to her own business, not minding the business of others.
 This change will bring good fortune.

 The fourth line, yin, shows a family member who increases the love within the family.
-There will be good fortune.

 The sixth line, yang, shows a family member who is sincere and truthful.
 After self-examination, this person will make the needed changes to attain good fortune.